 Those who encounter any issues with the application process can complete a webform on GOV.UK form for support.

-Q: If I’m a Visa / non Visa national legally resident in ROI, will I need an ETA to travel to NI?
+Q: If I am a Visa / non-Visa national legally resident in ROI, will I need an ETA to travel to NI?

 A: The travel requirements for visa nationals have not changed.
 If your nationality ordinarily requires a visa to visit the UK, you will still need to apply for a visa before you travel to the UK, which includes Northern Ireland.
 You should check the travel requirements for your nationality and whether you need a visa to come to the UK here: Check if you need a UK visa - GOV.UK (www.gov.uk)